Employee Engagement in Healthcare

 But the story wasn’t just about where they were and why.
-In fact, most if it was about the path forward—how to apply the data so that everyone understood the best opportunities to make the most progress the fastest.
+In fact, most of it was about the path forward—how to apply the data so that everyone understood the best opportunities to make the most progress the fastest.
 And fortunately, the data had revealed some low hanging fruit.
 The executives started grabbing this fruit immediately, and before long, we had a plan of action.
-What a great day to be a
+What a great day to be a human-resources consultant!

-I was now completely committed to help this organization in any way I could.
+I was now completely committed to helping this organization in any way I could.
 So when they asked me to come back and share our findings and tell the analytical story to a gathering of all their managers, I enthusiastically agreed.
 So, the following week, I showed up for the second time, charged up and ready to continue this important journey.